Last Updated on March 21, 2021 by Julia Wilson

-Many pet owners share the occasional piece of food with our cats, but the wrong type of food can have potentially serious and life-threatening consequences.
+Many pet owners share the occasional piece of food with their cats, but the wrong type of food can have potentially serious and life-threatening consequences.
 Ingestion can also occur if a cat gets into a bin, or even a compost bin and eat discarded scraps.
-Cats can become sick due when they ingest food which is toxic, spoiled food, or injured due to sharp or large food items which can cause a gastrointestinal blockage.
+Cats can become sick due when they ingest food that is toxic, spoiled food, or injured due to sharp or large food items which can cause a gastrointestinal blockage.

 Human foods are also not balanced and large amounts can cause issues as well as lead to weight gain.
 The occasional treat won’t hurt, but avoid letting human foods become a regular part of a cat’s diet.